bulkan/blog/content/using_twython_connect_to_streaming_api_twitter.md

 Slug: using_twython_to_connect_to_twitter_streaming_api_via_oauth
 lang: en
 Author: Bulkan Evcimen
 Summary:

 Before you can connect to the Streaming API you need create a Twitter application.
 This will give you the necessary OAuth credentials.
-To do this, go to [dev.twitter.com/apps](http://dev.twitter.com/apps), login to your Twitter account then click the "Create a new application" button and follow the instructions.
+To do this, go to [dev.twitter.com/apps](http://dev.twitter.com/apps), login to your Twitter account then click the _Create a new application_ button and follow the instructions.

 To connect to the Streaming using Twython, you need create a subclass of `TwythonStreamer`